-When something happens during the happiest and most joyful time of year it’s easy to to get distracted and shut down.
+When something happens during the happiest and most joyful time of year it’s easy to get distracted and shut down.
 Your holiday preparations and to do list comes to a halt as you deal with the crisis at hand.
-But it doesn’t have to be as dramatic or life changing as you might believe it to be in the moment.
+But it doesn’t have to be as dramatic or life-changing as you might believe it to be in the moment.

 5 Tips to Survive the Holidays with Less Stress

 1. Sleep.
 Getting at least 7 hours of sleep at night will help you make it through your day and your to-do list.
 It may be tempting to stay up late and try to get more done, but prioritizing sleep will leave you feeling better and help you more efficiently get things done.

 2. Eat breakfast.
 This may be a given but during the holidays there’s an overabundance of not-so-healthy food and calorie-laden drinks.
 While you may not be able to be able to avoid temptation or control the foods you eat later in the day, with a healthy breakfast you can at least make it to lunch without crashing and have at least one meal a day that’s healthy.